TalhaR/TicTacToe/README.md

 # Instructions
 1. Clone or download the repository.
+2. Launch the application.
-2. On MacOS, just double-click the TTT application.
+   - On Windows, just double-click the TTT application.
+   - On MacOS, navigate to the MacOS folder and launch the TTT.app

 # Controls
 - Click on a tile to place 'X' or 'O'.
 Game will alternate between by default.